 115.63 (b): The PAQ indicated that agency policy requires that the facility head provide such notifications as soon as possible, but not later than 72 ours after receiving the allegation.
 5.1.2.A-AUR, page 20 states that in the event that an inmate alleges that sexual abuse occurred while confined at another facility, the facility shall document these allegations and the Warden or Assistant Warden where the allegation was made shall contact the Facility Administrator or designee where the abuse is alleged to have occurred as soon as possible, but no later than 72 hours after receiving the notification.
 A review of the two notification letters indicated that both were sent to the head of the facility where the alleged incident occurred.
-One was reported on January 22, 2021 (Friday) and was provided to the Warden at the facility where it occurred on January 26, 2021 (Tuesday).
-The second was reported on April 27, 2021 and was provided to the facility where it occurred on April 28, 2021.
+One was reported on January 22, 2021 (Friday) and was provided to the Warden at the facility where it occurred on April 27, 2021 and was provided to the facility where it occurred on April 28, 2021.